 After you have arrived to the U.S., here are the things you must do within the first two weeks of classes.

-NYU provides information on temporary on-campus housing in New York City, as well as workshops at the beginning of the semester on how to find housing off campus.
-More information about housing can be found here.
-Look to the right side of this page to learn more about temporary housing options.
+NYU provides information on on-campus housing in New York City, as well as workshops at the beginning of the semester on how to find housing off campus.
+You can also refer to this listing of hotels for temporary accommodations, some of which provide discounts for the NYU community.

 Update your U.S. address in Albert (Stern graduate students use ais.stern.nyu.edu).
 For detailed instructions on how to update your address, click here.
 If you fail to update your U.S. address you are at risk of losing your lawful status in the U.S. Even if you are staying in a hotel, enter that address, then update your address again once you move to your new apartment or residence hall.